CRIMAC-WP4-Machine-learning/CRIMAC-USV-noiseestimation/README.md

 ## REad the noise files from LSSS
 Run analyzenoise.py.
 This generates a Pandas data frame for the noise estimates as a function of time.
 Writes the results to a pickle file analyzenoise.pk

+## Merge files
+Run mergedfs.py to merge the noise data and the metadata and save to parquet.

+## Plot in R
+Run analyze.r to plot the figures in R (ggplot).

+# Variables
 |Variable|Values|Description|
 |-|-|-|
 |Frequency | 18, 38, 120, 200, 333 | Echosounder channel |